 Have you been to Porto and Lisbon – which city did you prefer?

-Suzanne Jones is a full-time travel blogger and writer at The Travelbunny website which she started in 2011 during her time as a professional travel planner.
-This serial traveller enjoys exploring new destinations, culinary encounters and the outdoors.
-When she’s not indulging her wanderlust or writing about her adventures you’ll most likely find Suzanne, camera in hand, enjoying coastal walks on England’s South Coast.
+Suzanne Jones is a full-time travel blogger and writer at The Travelbunny which she started in 2011 during her time as a professional travel planner.
+Suzanne enjoys exploring new destinations, adventure and the outdoors.
+When not travelling you’ll most likely find her, camera in hand, enjoying coastal walks in Sussex.

 Suzanne also runs Hello Sussex a website which showcases the best of East & West Sussex.
-Read more about Suzanne here…
+Read more about Suzanne.

 susanna